 Use of the File method requires you to enter information in the Trace File Settings group area which appears immediately below the General Settings area when this method is selected.
-For user daemons, this must be the pathname the user application specified to the trace\begin, Trace.begin() call to initiate tracing.
+For kernel daemons, this can be any filename.
+For user daemons, this must be the pathname the user application specified to the trace begin, Trace.begin() call to initiate tracing.